Pokiri

-Made on a budget of around ₹12 crore, the film's principal photography commenced in November 2005 and lasted until April 2006.
+The film was made on a budget of around ₹12 crore. principal photography commenced in November 2005 and lasted until April 2006.
 Most of the film was shot in and around Hyderabad and Chennai, except for a song which was shot at the province of Phuket in Thailand and the city of Bangkok.
 Shyam K. Naidu was the film's cinematographer, and it was edited by Marthand K. Venkatesh.
-The soundtrack and background score were composed by Mani Sharma.
+The soundtrack and film score were composed by Mani Sharma.